 Managing businesses in the international context have become extremely important since it provides ample opportunities for businesses in the global economy.
 Therefore, this course aims to develop the basic competencies of the learners in managing international business.
-This course covers the international analysing business environment. international organizations, multinational companies, management functions of international business, international business strategies and foreign trade procedures, including exports and imports.
+This course covers analysing the international business environment, international organizations, multinational companies, management functions of international business, international business strategies and foreign trade procedures, including exports and imports.
 Finally, the course sets a foundation for further studies in the field of International Business Management.